Welcome to the Department of Communication!

 We would love to have you come visit our department!
 You can meet with an advisor, visit a class, and meet some of our students.
 Sign up here.

 For someone in Advertising , a partner major in Computer Science, Graphic Design, Communication Studies, Corporate and Organizational Communication, Public Relations or Marketing can build your skills.

 If you are in Communication Studies, check out partner majors in Advertising, Public Relations, Political Science, English, Popular Culture Studies, Business, Computer Science, History, Religion, or a foreign language.

 If Public Relations is your home major, you might add a major in Advertising, Marketing, English, Communication Studies, Corporate and Organizational Communication, Psychology, Political Science, or Sociology.

-All of our major programs, except Popular Culture, offer internships as recommended or required courses.
+All of our major programs offer internships as recommended or required courses.
 Internships build specific skill sets on the foundation of solid in-class learning.
 Here is where some of our students have interned.
 On campus, Imagewest, our student-run advertising agency, offers internships.

 As you think about the bigger world out there, consider going to Study Abroad for a few weeks or a semester.
-This year, Professor Mark Simpson and Ms. Kara Glenn are taking students to London in the winter term and to Ireland in the summer term to learn about international advertising and to develop advertising campaigns for organizations in London and Ireland.
-In addition, look for more Communication Study Abroad opportunities through KIIS and CCSA.
+Look for more Communication Study Abroad opportunities through KIIS and CCSA.
 Visit the department to inquire about possible scholarships.

 Outside of class, we create the feeling of family through organizations where our students work and hang out together.
 Each organization has its own culture and ‘feel.’
 You will find a place to belong here.